lix2ng/c3bt/README.md

   - Independent index won't dilute user data, which can make a big difference if user objects are small and densely stored.

+The code in this package is a starter, a proof of concept.
+It demostrates how a clustered CBT can be done and how well it can perform.
 The author hopes C3BT can help popularize CBT as an alternative to BSTs, T-Tree and in-memory B-Tree.
-CBT works on the fundamental representation of data, and playing with bits is fun (and profitable in many cases).
+CBT works on the fundamental representation of data, and playing with bits is fun (and profitable in this case).

 ##Build

-This version is built and tested under GCC on 32-bit Linux.
+This version is built and tested using GCC on Linux or Cygwin.
 Just type "make".

 There are 3 files: c3bt.h, c3bt.c and c3bt-main.c.
 The first two are meant to be dropped in your project, and the third is an ugly ad-hoc tester.